torvalds/linux/Documentation/filesystems/path-lookup.rst

 sedate approach.

 The emphasis here is "try quickly and check".
-It should probably be "try quickly _and carefully,_ then check".
+It should probably be "try quickly *and carefully*, then check".
 The fact that checking is needed is a reminder that the system is dynamic and only a limited number of things are safe at all.
 The most likely cause of errors in this whole process is assuming something is safe when in reality it